 - 1. They must complete an official online application for transfer between degree programs. - 2.
-They must be students in good standing (at least a 3.0 gradepoint average) for their coursework in the MSM graduate curriculum and complete the official application for degree transfer. - 3.
+They must be students in good standing (at least a 3.0 grade-point average) for their coursework in the MSM graduate curriculum and complete the official application for degree transfer. - 3.
 They must have achieved a grade of B or better in each of their M.S. core courses. - 4.
 They must provide a letter of recommendation from a full member of MSM's graduate faculty supporting their transfer into the Ph.D. program.

 Items 1-4 must be completed and received by February 1st for entry during the succeeding fall (early August) admissions cycle.
-October 1st is the application deadline for entry during the succeeding spring admissions cycle.
-Applications of this sort will be considered along with each cycle's applicant pool.